mohimenulislam/Ansible/6. Ansible Module/Ansible Module.md

 **Arguments in File Module:**
 - path: In the Ansible file module, the path argument specifies the file or directory on which the operation should be performed.
 Ex: /opt/file1
 - src: The src argument in the Ansible file module is used when setting `symbolic links`.
-It defines the target path to which the symlink should point.
+It defines the target path to which the symlink should point. (exact destinatin)
-- dest
+- dest: (Where link will be created)
 - group
 - mode: 777, u+r
 - recurce: yes, no